smithlabcode/methpipe/README.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+SamTools
+Copyright (c) 2008-2009 Genome Research Ltd.
+SamTools software is free software distributed under the MIT License.
+Refer to the COPYING file in src/samtoos/ for further information.